-Michael Dandrea is an example of how it is never too late to earn your GED® and change your life.
+Michael Dandrea is an example of how it is never too late to earn your GED® test credential and change your life.
 When Michael moved to Florida from Ohio in 2014, he left behind 17 years of employment with the same employer in the restaurant industry.
 He enjoyed working for his employer, but the pay was low and he’d achieved all he could ever hope to without his high school diploma.
 He realized in order to get anywhere in life, he needed that diploma and some career-specific education.

-Michael chose WTC for his GED® preparation.
-After being enrolled in the GED® preparation class for two months, he passed the test.
+Michael chose WTC for his GED® test preparation.
+After being enrolled in the GED® test preparation class for two months, he passed the test.
 In January 2015, Michael enrolled in WTC’s Automation and Production Technology program.
 This 600-hour program instructs students in the essential skills they need to gain employment as technicians in a variety of manufacturing fields.
 While Michael was enrolled, he also earned an industry certification from the Manufacturing Skill Standards Council as a Certified Production Technician.
 At the end of May 2015, Michael had completed his program.
 By June 1st 2015, he secured employment with Stevenson Dental Technology, Inc. as a Digital Design and Manufacturing Technician.

 Michael was recently nominated for and received recognition from the Manufacturing Skill Standards Council as a Council "Student of the Month".
 Read more information about the Manufacturing Skills Council and the recognition here: http://tinyurl.com/zl9v59u

 On returning to school, Michael says, “Going back to school at the age of 41 was intimidating to say the very least.
-Getting my GED®, re-learning everything from my high school days I had been so far removed from, then enrolling in college directly after, was something I NEVER thought I would EVER do!
+Getting my GED® test credential, re-learning everything from my high school days I had been so far removed from, then enrolling in college directly after, was something I NEVER thought I would EVER do!
 Needless to say my head was spinning.
 But anything worth having is worth working for, so don't let intimidation stop you.
 Remember, courage is not a lack of fear but a mastery of it.
 So just go for it!”